Women of the House, 1995

 The series receives few warm reviews, despite some incredibly witty dialogue and brilliant delivery -- particularly from Teri Garr and an adorable Valerie Mahaffey.
 Many critics slam the show, claiming that Linda Bloodworth-Thomason is trying to clone Designing Women and get a few jabs in at the Washington establishment for the treatment she and Harry received as friends of President Clinton.
 Looking back at all the criticism, Linda even admits that she might have been better off writing an op-ed piece rather than involve a whole series and network.

 Besides the lukewarm reception, the show seems plagued with problems right from the beginning.
 The character of Suzanne's rival, Congresswoman Seizmore (played by Susan Powter), is reduced to a guest appearance when Linda opts to go with the ensemble format so successful on Designing Women.
 The Jennifer Malone role is supposedly written for actress Julie Hagerty, but fill-in Valerie Mahaffey brings so much energy and charm to the character that when Hagerty later takes over, her portrayal is painfully awkward.
 Hagerty lasts only two episodes.
-Mahaffey agrees to return for one last episode before the show is put on dreaded hiatus due to low ratings, returning to the network with unaired episodes five months later -- minus the Malone character.
+Mahaffey returns for one more episode before the show is put on dreaded hiatus due to low ratings, returning to the network with unaired episodes five months later -- minus the Malone character.
 In her place is a new "Generation X" intern, Veda Walkman.

 Then the series is yanked from CBS again after network censors insist on cutting the crucial epilogue scene from the episode Women in Film.
 Linda and Harry Thomason are publicly vocal about the scene's importance and insist that the one-minute montage featuring enactments of women being brutally tortured, raped, and murdered is needed to drive home Linda's message about the abuse of women in the film industry.
 The national headlines and controversy surrounding CBS's decision prompt LIFETIME Television to air the episode in its entirety along with the three other unaired episodes (all aired out of production order) on a Friday night dubbed An Evening of Women of the House, with Delta Burke popping in between episodes as the hostess.

-Designing Women Online, Designing Women Tribute, Women of the House Magazine
+Designing Women Online, Designing Women Tribute, Women of the House Magazine and Belled Online ©1998-Present.
+All Rights Reserved.